playbyan1453/ubuntu-termux/README.md

 # ubuntu-termux

-Ubuntu In Termux without proot-distro, code based from [wahasa](https://github.com/wahasa/Ubuntu/)
+Ubuntu In Termux without proot-distro, code based from [WaHaSa](https://github.com/wahasa/Ubuntu/).
+Current version is unsing Ubuntu Oracular, you can change the version by editing the ubuntu to other version that available in [oci](https://partner-images.canonical.com/oci/) website.

 # Installation